Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: Introduction

-In this paper, our contribution can be summarised as follows. \textit{i)} We detail our scalable ring-mesh based NoC design and also evaluate our hybrid topology by implementing it on FPGAs. \textit{ii)} We show how our approach can scale well (from 16 to 1024 connected PEs in our simulations) and also outperform the standard 2D-mesh implementation with regards to lower latency, higher throughput and better power efficiency. \textit{iii)} Finally, we also discuss how our approach can benefit frameworks (such as MapReduce~\cite{Dean2008m}), which can dynamically vary the requirement of allocated resources (mainly PEs).
+In this paper, our contribution can be summarised as follows. \textit{i)} We detail our scalable ring-mesh based NoC design and also evaluate our hybrid topology by implementing it on FPGAs. \textit{ii)} We show how our approach can scale well (from 16 to 1024 PEs) and also outperform the standard 2D-mesh NoC with regards to lower latency, higher throughput and better power efficiency. \textit{iii)} We also discuss its reconfigurability feature and how such a design could be effectively exploited to support specific application domains (e.g., DL/ML applications).